lammps/lammps/doc/src/delete_atoms.rst

 minimum number of atoms will be deleted, or that the same atoms will be deleted when running on different numbers of processors.

-For style *porosity* a specified *fraction* of atoms are deleted within the specified region.
-For example, if fraction is 0.1, then 10% of the atoms will be deleted.
+For style *porosity* a specified *fraction* of atoms are deleted which are both in the specified group and within the specified region.
+The region-ID can be specified as NULL to only impose the group criterion.
+Likewise, specifying the group-ID as *all* will only impose the region criterion.

+For example, if fraction is 0.1, then 10% of the eligible atoms will be deleted.
 The atoms to delete are chosen randomly.
 There is no guarantee that the exact fraction of atoms will be deleted, or that the same atoms will be deleted when running on different numbers of processors.

 If the *compress* keyword is set to *yes*, then after atoms are deleted, then atom IDs are re-assigned so that they run from 1 to the